nandana-nr/AI-Blind-Steganalysis-Detection/README.md

 This system achieves approximately 88% accuracy in detecting steganographic content using handcrafted features and machine learning techniques.

-This project was developed as part of my AI/ML internship experience.
+This project was developed as my S6 mini project as part of my undergraduate curriculum.

 ---